Nebraska Nursing Schools & Licenses

-Nurses are critical professionals within the American healthcare system.
-The early 2020s have proven to be challenging for nurses.
-Workforce shortages and professional burnout due to the Covid-19 pandemic have strained the nursing profession.
-Yet a number of challenges for the nursing workforce pre-date the pandemic.
-For example, structural issues are a major contributing factor.
-The US Bureau of Labor Statistics has noted that the US healthcare delivery system will require 2.6 million more workers nationwide in the coming decade to fulfill demand.
+The early 2020s have been challenging for nurses.
+Workforce shortages and professional burnout due to the Covid-19 pandemic have strained the nursing profession beyond structural and vocational issues that predate the pandemic.
+The US Bureau of Labor Statistics (2025) noted that the US healthcare delivery system will require 1.9 million additional workers nationwide over the coming decade to meet demand, and many of those will need to be nurses.

-Like many states, Nebraska is confronted with various challenges within its healthcare system.
-The Nebraska Center for Nursing’s 2022 Biennial Report indicated that the state’s nursing workforce contracted by approximately 2,600 nurses since 2018-19.
-Using model data in 2020, the Center for Nursing Supply and Demand estimated Nebraska has an existing nursing shortage of approximately 4,200 nurses (RNs, APRNs, and LPNs).
+Like several other states, Nebraska is confronted with various challenges within its healthcare system.
+The Nebraska Center for Nursing’s 2024 Biennial Report indicated that the state’s nursing workforce faces a shortfall of 3,966 RNs/APRNs and 2,727 LPNs.

 Perhaps even more concerning is data showing which nurses are most likely to leave the workforce in the near future.
-Of those surveyed in the report as mentioned above, the nurses most likely to soon leave the profession are those from the Generation Y/Millennial generation.
+Among those surveyed in the report mentioned above, the nurses most likely to leave the profession soon are those from Generation Y/Millennial.
 This data is especially worrisome as losing many early-career nursing professionals is likely to impact the strength of the entire workforce for many, many years to come.

-Workforce shortages are attributable to many factors that are mutually intertwined.
-Persistent understaffing due to high vacancy rates can hasten burnout and related issues for existing workers as they often must carry an unreasonably heavy workload to compensate for the lack of personnel.
-This can exacerbate another issue, namely the staff turnover rate.
-When people do not remain in their jobs for a long time this high turnover rate can easily undermine morale for those who do remain.
-As alluded to above, a lack of a reliable and robust workforce can undermine the critical transfer of nursing knowledge to early career nurses, increasing risks to patient safety and longer-term outcomes.
+Workforce shortages are attributable to multiple interrelated factors.
+Persistent understaffing, driven by high vacancy rates, can accelerate burnout and related issues among existing workers, who often must carry an unreasonably heavy workload to compensate for the lack of personnel.
+This can exacerbate another issue: staff turnover.
+When people do not remain in their jobs for a long time, this high turnover rate can easily undermine morale for those who do remain.
+As noted above, a lack of a reliable, robust workforce can undermine the critical transfer of nursing knowledge to early-career nurses, increasing risks to patient safety and longer-term outcomes.

-As is true in many other rural states, Nebraska faces a stark divide regarding the accessibility and quality of care it provides its urban residents versus its rural residents.
+As in many other rural states, Nebraska faces a stark divide in the accessibility and quality of care it provides to urban versus rural residents.
 Many of Nebraska’s rural communities are considered medically underserved areas for primary and acute care services.
 Several factors contribute to the urban-rural divide.
-One is the fact that rural hospitals are rarely very financially sustainable.
+One is that rural hospitals are rarely financially sustainable.
 A fear of financial instability can make it difficult for communities to effectively plan for the related infrastructure needed when a hospital opens.
 In addition, a lack of other infrastructure such as transportation and communications often compounds the difficulties rural residents experience when trying to get care.

-Despite its challenges, Nebraska is nonetheless trying to overcome deficiencies in its healthcare system.
-For example, Nebraska’s state-designated electronic health information exchange, CyncHealth, is improving the Nebraska hospital system’s access to patient information, improving patient safety and outcomes.
-With a very high level of participation in the state, CyncHealth seeks to address a critical problem common to rural states like Nebraska.
+Despite its challenges, Nebraska is working to address deficiencies in its healthcare system.
+For example, Nebraska’s state-designated electronic health information exchange, CyncHealth, is improving the Nebraska hospital system’s access to patient information and enhancing patient safety and outcomes.
+With a very high level of participation statewide, CyncHealth seeks to address a critical problem common to rural states like Nebraska.

 Nursing professionals seeking to specialize in rural healthcare will find Nebraska full of opportunities to apply their skills.
-Despite its rural character and small total population, Nebraska features many academic programs for nursing professionals seeking to begin or advance their careers.
+Despite its rural character and small overall population, Nebraska offers numerous academic programs for nursing professionals seeking to begin or advance their careers.
 These programs vary in terms of duration, intensity, and complexity.
 Read on to discover Nebraska’s top undergraduate and graduate nursing programs, salary expectations, and licensing requirements for nursing careers in this state.

 Featured Online Nursing Programs